 Here is what it looks like in real life.
 Worry is what happens when you are facing a situation in which you don't know what to expect, or you do know what to expect and don’t like the projected outcome.
 Your mind starts to think through everything that could happen.
 You wonder “what about this?” or, “what about that?”
 You are not taking any action to make the situation different; you are simply thinking about it and rolling it over in your head again and again.

-Worrying has a negative impact on your body from head to toe.
+Worrying hurts.
 Worrying can cause you to experience muscle aches and pain.
 It can also increase your blood pressure, lower your libido, upset your stomach, and cause extreme fatigue.
 Your heart and lungs can also be affected by excessive worry.

 Some people are uncomfortable with the idea of mindfulness because they feel as though it is a religious practice, when in fact - it's not.
 Mindfulness meditation is simply an exercise that involves focusing your mind on something inside or outside of yourself.